gazbert/bxbot/README.md

 - Strategy API - Trading Strategies implement this for the Trading Engine to execute them.

 Trading Strategies and Exchange Adapters are injected by the Trading Engine on startup.
-The bot uses a crude XML based dependency injection framework to achieve this; the long term goal is to convert it to a [Spring Boot](http://projects.spring.io/spring-boot/) app to run in a microservice system.
+The bot uses a crude XML based dependency injection framework to achieve this; the long term goal is for it to run as a [Spring Boot](http://projects.spring.io/spring-boot/) in a microservice system.

 The bot was designed to fail hard and fast if any unexpected errors occur in the Exchange Adapters or Trading Strategies: it will log the error, send an email alert (if configured), and then shutdown.